Jeunese/jeunese.github.io/docs/guidelines.md

 ### Numbers

 -  Spell out numbers from zero through to nine.
 -  Use figures for 10 and above.
-- Use figures before million, billion, and trillion.
 -  Use figures for numbers in headlines.
+-  Use figures before million, billion, and trillion (e.g., 1 million).
+-  Use figures for specific dates and time (e.g., 5 minutes).

 ## Voice and tone